 The first dieback interpretation undertaken at Jandakot Airport was in completed in November 2000 (Glevan Consulting 2000).
-Reassessments were undertaken in November 2005 (Glevan Consulting 2005), November 2011 (Glevan 2012) and most recently spring 2014 (Glevan Consulting 2015).
-The results of the 2014 assessment are shown in Figure 1.
-Areas shown in red are dieback infested, and all other areas are considered to be dieback 'uninfested'.
+Reassessments were undertaken in November 2005 (Glevan Consulting 2005), November 2011 (Glevan Consulting 2012), spring 2014 (Glevan Consulting 2015) and most recently spring 2017 (Glevan Consulting 2018).
+The results of the 2017 assessment (which was amended in 2018 to include additional testing relating to the Mustang Road basin) are shown in Figure 1.
+Areas shown in red are dieback infested, and all other bushland areas are considered to be dieback 'uninfested'.

-The 2014 assessment showed that dieback spread was minimal over the three year period from 2011 to 2014.
-This is likely due to the sandy soils present at the airport which allow free drainage, and also the management measures which were initially implemented after the 2000 survey.
+With the exception of an small additional infestation discussed in Section 2.2.1, the 2017 assessment showed that dieback spread was minimal over the three year period from 2014 to 2017.
+This is likely due to the sandy soils present at the airport which allow free drainage, and also the management measures which were initially implemented after the

+2000 survey.
 JAH propose to undertake dieback reassessment at Jandakot Airport every three years.
-The next dieback survey will be conducted in 2017.
+The next dieback survey will be conducted in 2020.